alttch/bma-info/eva4/v3migration.rst

   EVA JS framework handle lvar timers correctly, BOTH an expiration service must be setup plus "meta.expires" lvar field set.

+* Starting from the version 4.0.2 units do not use status register for logic use the value register only.
+Actions do not accept "status", the value register for actions is mandatory.

 AAA
 ---